alxhoff/Datalog-API/README.md

                       |---lua source files
 ```
 ## Building
-I have included a demo main.c as well as a demo CMake that will build the API as a shared library that can then be linked into a exsisting project.
+I have included a demo main.c as well as a demo CMake that will build the API as a shared library that can then be linked into an exsisting project.

 ### How to build
 It's pretty tough....